24 Elders: Final Celebration with the Lost-and-Found Sheep

 ‘Rejoice with me because I have found my lost sheep.’
 In the same way, there is more joy in heaven over one lost sinner who repents and returns to God than over ninety-nine others who are righteous and haven’t strayed away!”Luke 15:4-7 NLT

 The Parable of the Lost Sheep is often used to show how the church should look for the erring members, this is a nice application of the parable.
-But there is a wider and cosmic purpose for this.
+But there is a wider and cosmic purpose for this parable.

 Cosmic application of the Parable of the Lost Sheep

-The hundred sheep represents all of God’s perfect creation and that includes human beings, the angels, and other beings in the unfallen worlds.
-But one of them went wayward through the sin of its representative Adam.
-The lost sheep is us, human beings.
+The hundred sheep represent all of God’s perfect creation: human beings, the angels, and other beings in the unfallen worlds, all of them.
+But one went wayward by means of sinning through its representative Adam.
+The lost sheep is us, human beings on the planet earth.

 In the heavenly council, the plan to redeem the Earth was presented.
-The Good Shepherd obeyed willingly to the will of the Father that He will be born as a human and will die on the cross to provide for humanity a way to go back to God’s fold.
+The Good Shepherd (Jesus Christ) obeyed willingly to the Plan of Redemption, i.e, He will be born as a human and will die on the cross to provide for humanity a way to go back to God’s fold.

-The Father who is seated on His throne, the Holy Spirit standing in the presence of the Father, the four living creatures which are the four angels of the highest order, the 24 Elders being the representatives of the unfallen worlds), and all the angelic hosts were watching in awe and admiration to the Son of God as He fulfills His mission of “searching for the lost sheep”.
+The Father who is seated on His throne, the Holy Spirit standing in the presence of the Father, the four living creatures who are the four angels of the highest order, the 24 Elders being the representatives of the unfallen worlds), and all the angelic hosts were watching in awe and admiration to the Son of God as He fulfills His mission of “searching for the lost sheep” during the life of Jesus on this earth.

 You may also like